-- To establish the server L2 VPN session, VMware Cloud Director Availability 4.2 uses VMware NSX-T™ Data Center.
-In addition to NSX-T Data Center, VMware Cloud Director Availability 4.2.1 also supports VMware NSX ® Data Center for vSphere ® for stretching the L2 network.
+- To establish the server L2 VPN session, VMware Cloud Director Availability 4.2 uses VMware NSX.
+In addition to NSX, VMware Cloud Director Availability 4.2.1 and later also support VMware NSX ® Data Center for vSphere ® for stretching the L2 network.

 - On-Premises Site